How do I print my Peony Patterns PDF file correctly?

 When a Peony Patterns PDF is purchased, a download link will appear on the screen of the device being used and also the same link will be sent via email.
 Click the link and download the pattern to save it to your device.

 Once the software is installed, open the PDF pattern in Adobe Reader.
 Select Print from the File menu.
 The dialogue box will appear - depending on your printer's software it may be slightly different than the example used below, however it will include the same basic options.
+It is recommended to print the first page of the pattern pieces only, which includes a check square in inches and centimetres.
+Measure this square, it should be exactly 2’’ x 2’’ or 7cm x 7cm.
+It the square does not measure exactly, check the print scaling section to ensure the settings are correct.

 - Printer Scaling: Ensure that the scaling is off and that ''Actual Size / 100% Print Scale'' is selected - this will allow the pattern pieces print at their full and correct size.
 To turn off the scaling you will likely need to deselect "Fit to Page" or "Scale to Fit".